wow-actions/pr-triage/README.md

 ## Usage

-Create a `.github/workflows/pr-triage.yml` file in the repository you want to install this action, then add the following to it:
+Create a `.github/workflows/pr-triage.yml` file in the repository you want to install this action.

 ```yml
 name: PR Triage